OldhamMade/oldhammade.github.io/_posts/2013-03-25-installing-thrift-on-opensolaris.md

 ---
 layout: post
 title: "Installing Thrift on OpenSolaris"
-excerpt: "...is truly a nightmare.
-Following the standard in"
+excerpt: "A quick script to get you started"
 tags:
   - server
   - open-solaris
   - thrift
 published: true
 ---

-...is truly a nightmare.
+Installing Thrift on OpenSolaris is a bit of a nightmare.
 Following the standard install instructions, albeit with some tweaks, will get you nowhere on the OpenSolaris platform.
-There are many, many obstacles to overcome, and my unix-foo isn't nearly strong enough.
+There are many, many obstacles to overcome, and if you're coming from a unix background it can be a struggle.

 Thankfully, others have happened across the same problems.
-The [HyperTable][1] project, a very admirable NoSQL database, have available a [version of thrift][2] which has been tweaked to run on OpenSolaris.
+The [HyperTable][1] project, a very admirable NoSQL database, have made available a [version of thrift][2] which has been tweaked to run on OpenSolaris.
 Using this, and a take on their [installation script][3], we can get a working version of thrift.

 Here's a script with all the commands to get you started: